Resul Pookutty

 Resul Pookutty (born 30 May 1971) is an Indian film sound designer, sound editor and audio mixer.
-He won the Academy Award for Best Sound Mixing, along with Richard Pryke and Ian Tapp, for Slumdog Millionaire.
+He won the Academy Award for Best Sound Mixing in 2008, along with Richard Pryke and Ian Tapp, for Slumdog Millionaire.
 Pookutty has worked in Hindi, Tamil, Telugu, Marathi and Malayalam languages in addition to British films.
-And now he is a member of the Executive committee of Academy of Motion Picture Arts & Sciences (Oscar Committee), Motion Picture Sound Editors Guild (MPSE) and CAS (Cinema Audio Society) of America.
+He is a member of the Executive committee of Academy of Motion Picture Arts and Sciences, Motion Picture Sound Editors guild (MPSE) and Cinema Audio Society of America (CAS).
+In 2010, the Government of India honored him with Padma Shri, the fourth highest civilian award in the Republic of India, in recognition of his outstanding contributions to cinema.
+In the same year, he was conferred an honorary doctorate by Sree Sankaracharya University of Sanskrit.

 Recently Mr. Pookutty was awarded the title Distinguished Engineer by Rocheston, New York.
 (Distinguished Engineer is an honor awarded to Engineers of repute, selected from across the world in recognition of caliber, technical excellence and accomplishments that are an inspiration to people.
-In 2010, the Government of India honored him with the Padma Shri, the fourth highest civilian award in the Republic of India, in recognition of his outstanding contributions to cinema.
-In the same year, he was conferred an honorary doctorate by Sree Sankaracharya University of Sanskrit.